-- 11vm-openmp (OSX) provides headers for compiling OpenMP support into Numba's threading backend - intel-openmp (OSX) provides OpenMP library support for Numba's threading backend.

-tbb-devel - provides TBB headers/libraries for compiling TBB support into Numba's threading backend

-• Optional runtime are:
+- 11vm-openmp (OSX) provides headers for compiling OpenMP support into Numba's threading backend - intel-openmp (OSX) provides OpenMP library support for Numba's threading backend. - tbb-devel provides TBB headers/libraries for compiling TBB support into Numba's threading backend - Optional runtime are: - scipy provides cython bindings used in Numba's np.linalg. support

-- scipy provides cython bindings used in Numba's np.linalg. support - tbb provides the TBB runtime libraries used by Numba's TBB threading backend - jinja2 for "pretty" type annotation output (HTML) via the numba CLI - cffi permits use of CFFI bindings in Numba compiled functions - intel-openmp (OSX) provides OpenMP library support for Numba's OpenMP threading backend - ipython if in use, caching will use IPython's cache directories/caching still works - pyyaml permits the use of a .numba_config.yaml file for storing per project configuration options - colorama makes error message highlighting work - icc_rt (numba channel) allows Numba to use Intel SVML for extra performance - pygments for "pretty" type annotation - gdb as an executable on the \$PATH if you would like to use the gdb support - Compiler toolchain mentioned above, if you would like to use pycc for Ahead-of-Time (AOT) compilation - r2pipe required for assembly CFG inspection. - radare2 as an executable on the \$PATH required for assembly CFG inspection.
-See here for information on obtaining and installing. - graphviz for some CFG inspection functionality. - pickle5 provides Python 3.8 pickling features for faster pickling in Python 3.6 and 3.7. - typeguard used by runtests.py for runtime type-checking.
+- tbb provides the TBB runtime libraries used by Numba's TBB threading backend - jinja2 for "pretty" type annotation output (HTML) via the numba CLI - cffi permits use of CFFI bindings in Numba compiled functions - intel-openmp (OSX) provides OpenMP library support for Numba's OpenMP threading backend - ipython if in use, caching will use IPython's cache directories/caching still works - pyyaml permits the use of a .numba_config.yaml file for storing per project configuration options - colorama makes error message highlighting work - icc_rt (numba channel) allows Numba to use Intel SVML for extra performance - pygments for "pretty" type annotation - qdb as an executable on the \$PATH if you would like to use the gdb support - Compiler toolchain mentioned above, if you would like to use pycc for Ahead-of-Time (AOT) compilation - r2pipe required for assembly CFG inspection. - radare2 as an executable on the \$PATH required for assembly CFG inspection.
+See here for information on obtaining and installing. - graphviz for some CFG inspection functionality. - pickle5 provides Python 3.8 pickling features for faster pickling in Python 3.6 and 3.7. - To build the documentation: - sphinx - pygments - sphinx_rtd_theme - numpydoc - make as an executable on the \$PATH